nvdla/doc/doc/ias/unit_description.rst

 -  Channel post-extension is only for image input convolution.

--  Channel post-extension support 2-line extending and 4-line extending.
+-  Channel post-extension only supports 2-line extending and 4-line extending.

 -  Channel post-extension is limited by pre-extended channel size and convolution x stride